 PART G – BREAKDOWN OF COSTING

-G1: Development of Working Prototype for Testing and Evaluation
+G1: Development of Working Prototype for On-site Testing and Evaluation

 Expenditure on Manpower (EOM)

 [Instructions: Please list the officers in the company involved in the project and explain their involvement.
 For EOM from Institutes of Higher Learning (IHLs), to fill in PART I instead.]